pmetzger/simh-docs/docs/ka10_doc.md

 Once attached and the simulator is running, the multiplexer listens for connections on the specified port.
-It assumes that any incoming connection is a Telnet connections.
+It assumes that any incoming connection is a Telnet connection.
 The connections remain open until disconnected either by the Telnet client, a `SET <device> DISCONNECT` command, or a `DETACH <device>` command.